Riaz Shahid

 Riaz Shahid (1927 – 1 October 1972) was a Pakistani filmmaker, film writer, and a journalist.

+Influenced by poet Habib Jalib, who would later become a friend, Shahid frequently engaged with political activists at socialist gatherings in Lahore, and his support for the Pan-Islamic causes of Palestine, Algeria, and Kashmir would be reflected in his filmography.

-Early life and career
+Early life and education

 Riaz Shahid was born in 1927 in Quetta, British India.
-He belonged to a Punjabi Kashmiri family.
+He belonged to an ethnic Kashmiri family.
 He was the father of a famous Pakistani film star Shaan Shahid.
 Shaan was only one year old, when his father died.
 His real name was Sheikh Riaz, but was called by his nickname Shahid.
 He was educated at Islamia College, Lahore, Pakistan.

+Writing career

 Riaz lived in Lahore where he started his career as a journalist for the newspaper Chataan and later joined Faiz Ahmed Faiz's Lail-o-Nihar.

-He also wrote a novel named Hazar Dastaan.
+He authored the Urdu novel Hazaar Dastaan (A Thousand Tales) in 1955, a social realist narrative set in post-Partition Lahore, addressing themes of poverty, inequality, and political disillusionment.
+After reading the novel, Faiz Ahmed Faiz convinced him to work in films.
+Though largely forgotten for decades, the novel was rediscovered and republished in 2024 by a group of literary scholars and activists, sparking renewed interest in Shahid’s contributions to literature.

+Film career

 Riaz Shahid was introduced as a story and dialogue writer to the Pakistani film industry by his friend, actor Allauddin, in film Bharosa (1958).
-In 1962, Riaz started his film career as a director for the film Susraal (1962 film).
+In 1962, Riaz started his film career as a director for the film Susral (1962).
 Collaborating with the noted progressive poet, Habib Jalib, he went on to write or direct several films like Zarqa (1969), Shaheed (1962), Farangi (1964), Khamosh Raho (1964) and Yeh Aman (1971).

 Riaz Shahid was married to then famous actress Neelo and had three children.
-The first child was a daughter and was named Zarqa followed by two sons Shaan (actor), who is now a well-known Pakistani film actor and Sarosh, who also worked in a couple of Pakistani movies.
+The first child was a daughter and was named Zarqa followed by two sons Shaan, who is now a well-known Pakistani film actor and Sarosh, who also worked in a couple of Pakistani movies.